Client:

 Client testimonial

-{↓} There are 5 different colour Colorplan covers, each digitally printed full colour, digi-white and finished with a U/V-reactive foil.
+{↓} Five distinct Colorplan covers, each digitally printed in full colour with Digi-White, and finished with a UV-reactive foil.

-{←} The full limited edition package includes book with special edition Cool Grey (CG) Colorplan cover (w/U/V-reactive foil), 4 x A5 cards all housed in a custom slipcase (also (w/U/V-reactive foil) packaged inside a bespoke kraft mailer.
+{←} The full limited edition package includes a book with a special edition Cool Grey Colorplan cover finished with UV-reactive foil, four A5 cards, all housed within a custom slipcase also treated with UV-reactive foil, and packaged in a bespoke kraft mailer.

-{↑} OCR-B by Adrian Frutiger was used throughout the book.
-Using just the characters within the font we created a series of 'intereference' patterns (0RGAN/SED CH405) that interact with the photography and layout.
-We also devised a typographic system for the book: R/†UAL TECHN()LOGY, TH/S /S AN []BJECT OF CULTURAL S/GN/F/CANCE.
+{↑} OCR-B by Adrian Frutiger is used throughout the book.
+Its monospaced structure enables a designed language we refer to as 0RGAN/SED CH405.
+Working strictly within the character set of the typeface, we constructed a series of interference patterns that sit in dialogue with both the written content and the photography.
+This approach extends into a wider typographic system for the book, where language is deliberately destabilised and re-coded: R/†UAL TECHN()LOGY, TH/S /S AN []BJECT OF CULTURAL S/GN/F/CANCE, C[]NFUS3 TH3 @LG()R1THM.

 {←} Images and graphic treatments together.